Bethel Office of Financial Aid

 PRIVATE LOANS FOR PARENTS: Are loans in the parent's name and are borrowed through a bank, credit union or other lending institution.
 Interest rates, terms and fees will vary depending on the loan program.
 Parents can review options and begin the application process with the lender of their choice.

-PARENT PLUS LOAN: This is a federal loan program that is available to parents of dependent undergraduate degree-seeking students.
+PARENT PLUS LOAN: This is a federal loan program available to parents of dependent undergraduate degree-seeking students.
 The Parent PLUS loan is borrowed in the parent's name and cannot be switched over to the student's name.
 Parents who are interested in borrowing through this program need to complete both an application and a Master Promissory Note (MPN) with the U.S. Department of Education.
-When completing the application and MPN, the parent borrower logs in using his/her FSA ID and password.
+When competing the application and MPN, the parent borrower logs in using his/her FSA ID and password.
 This is the same FSA ID and password used when completing the FAFSA.
-Vist the Federal Student Aid website to begin the application and MPN.
+Visit the federal student aid website to begin the application and MPN.

 Who is my lender for my federal loan(s), and how do I find their contact information?